SR&ED Capital Expenditures Policy

 10.4 Related current costs

-If an existing capital property (for example, equipment) is used temporarily for SR&ED, the costs (for example, maintenance and repairs) that would not have been incurred if the SR&ED had not been carried out may be included as a current expenditure in calculating the pool of deductible SR&ED expenditures, when the claimant choose to use the traditional method.
+If an existing property (for example, equipment) is used temporarily for SR&ED, the costs (for example, maintenance and minor repairs) that would not have been incurred if the SR&ED had not been carried out may be included as a current expenditure in calculating the pool of deductible SR&ED expenditures, when the claimant choose to use the traditional method.

-For more information on these types of related current costs, please refer to the SR&ED Overhead and Other Expenditures Policy.
+For more information on these types of related current costs, refer to the SR&ED Overhead and Other Expenditures Policy.

-Legislative References Income Tax Act
+Legislative References: Income Tax Act

 Paragraph 37(1)(a) Pool of deductible SR&ED expenditures – current expenditures

-Paragraph 37(1)(b) Pool of deductible SR&ED expenditures – capital expenditures [Repealed]
+Paragraph 37(1)(b) Pool of deductible SR&ED expenditures – capital expenditures

 11.0 Documentation and other evidence

 This information should be retained, ready to be provided upon request.
-For more information concerning documentation and other supporting evidence, please refer to Information Circular IC78-10R5, Books and Records Retention / Destruction and Keeping records.
+For more information concerning documentation and other supporting evidence, refer to Information Circular IC78-10R5, Books and Records Retention / Destruction and Keeping records.

 11.1 Examples of documentation and other evidence

-Examples of documentation and other evidence that support SR&ED capital expenditures are:
+Some examples of documentation and other evidence that support SR&ED capital expenditures are:

-- logbooks or other documentation that support the SR&ED use of equipment for the period;
+- Logbooks or other documentation that support the SR&ED use of equipment for the period

-- supporting schedules to reconcile capital expenditures on Schedule T2SCH8, Capital Cost Allowance, and Form T661 to the financial statements.
+- Supporting schedules to reconcile capital expenditures on Schedule T2SCH8, Capital Cost Allowance, and Form T661 to the financial statements

-Legislative Reference Income Tax Act
+Legislative Reference: Income Tax Act

-Former paragraph 37(8)(d) Capital expenditures specifically excluded
+Paragraph 37(8)(e) Capital expenditures specifically excluded

-Legislative Reference Income Tax Regulations
+Legislative Reference: Income Tax Regulations

-Section 2903 Special-purpose buildings [Repealed]
+Section 2903 Special-purpose buildings

-Appendix B - Consolidated policy references
+Appendix B: Consolidated policy references

 Appendix B.1 Legislative references